Delay and Redundancy in Lossless Source Coding: Introduction

 With these observations in mind, we recall a lossless coding technique of a different flavor that does not suffer from the above shortcomings.
-In \textit{arithmetic coding} \cite{arithmetic_coding_jelinek}, a source sequence is sequentially mapped into nested subintervals of the unit interval, with length equal to the sequence probability, and the common most significant bits of the current subinterval are emitted.
+In \textit{arithmetic coding} \cite{abramson_book,arithmetic_coding_jelinek,RissanenLangdon1979,WittenEtAl1987}, a source subsequence is sequentially mapped into nested subintervals of the unit interval, with length equal to the sequence probability, and the common most significant bits of the current subinterval are emitted.
 This way, the encoder never holds back any bits it is already certain of, by definition.
-Moreover, whereas BV/VB/VV encoders never look beyond the end of the current block/phrase, an arithmetic encoder always looks into the (possibly infinite) future.
+Moreover, whereas BV/VB/VV encoders never look beyond the end of the current block/phrase, an arithmetic encoder constantly looks into the (possibly infinite) future.
 Unfortunately, this comes at a cost of an unbounded delay (though a bounded expected delay, see \cite{gallager_lecture_notes,arithmetic_coding_savari,ShayevitzDelay2006}).
 Nevertheless, the notion of arithmetic coding does point us in the right direction.
 In a delay constrained framework, an encoder should \textit{by definition} be sequential, emitting all the bits it can at any given instance.
 Moreover, a good delay constrained encoder should always strive to look $d$ steps ahead, avoiding ``reset'' points as much as possible.
 As we shall see, these properties are nicely captured within an interval mapping type framework.

 In this paper, we introduce a general framework for lossless delay constrained coding of a memoryless source, and study the fundamental tradeoff between delay and redundancy.
-We show that, in stark contrast to the polynomial decay within the traditional framework, the redundancy $\mf{R}(P,d)$ associated with a memoryless source $P$ over a finite alphabet $\m{X}$, can be made to decay \textit{exponentially} with the delay $d$.
-Specifically, we show that\footnote{By $a_d\lessapprox b_d$ we mean $\liminf_{d\rightarrow\infty}\frac{1}{d}\log \frac{b_d}{a_d} >0$.}
+We show that, in stark contrast to the polynomial decay within the classical framework, the redundancy $\mf{R}(P,d)$ associated with a memoryless source $P$ over a finite alphabet $\m{X}$, can be made to decay \textit{exponentially} with the delay $d$.
+Specifically, we show that any encoder obeying a delay constraint $d$ satisfies \footnote{By $a_d\lessapprox b_d$ we mean $\liminf_{d\rightarrow\infty}\frac{1}{d}\log \frac{b_d}{a_d} >0$.}